 Roth IRAs are a popular retirement account option for a reason.
 This is because they are easy to open with an online broker and, historically, offer an average annual return of 7 to 10%.
 Contributing to a traditional IRA can generate a current tax deduction and, in addition, allows for tax-deferred growth.
 While long-term savings in a Roth IRA may result in better after-tax returns, a traditional IRA can be an excellent alternative if you qualify for a tax deduction.

+For those looking to invest in gold through their IRA, there are many reputable IRA Gold Companies that can help facilitate the process.
 Use this traditional IRA calculator to see how much you could save with a traditional IRA.
 A Roth IRA can increase in value over time by increasing interest.
 When investments generate interest or dividends, that amount is added to the account balance.
 Account holders can then earn interest on the additional interest and dividends, a process that can continue over and over again.

 The money in the account can continue to grow even without the owner making regular contributions.
 For example, Congress could make changes to the tax code during the intervening years.
 If you're going to open the Roth later in your life, you need to make sure you can have it for five years before you start accepting distributions in order to take advantage of tax benefits.
 If you invest that immediate windfall from using a traditional account, as we have argued before, a Roth may offer the best tax option.